schooltool-project/schooltool-book/source/sections.rst

    .. image:: images/sections-8.png

+If the students are all part of a single group, you can use the **Group** menu under search to filter out only the group's members and then the **Add all displayed** button to add them to the section with one click.

 Note that the application actually stores Sections spanning multiple Terms as a sequence of linked single-term sections.
 If you click on the edit pencil next to Terms you will see:

    .. image:: images/sections-4.png

 Each Term has its own enrollment data.
-You can disassociate the Sections by clicking **Unlink**.

-Students that are added or removed from a Section are added and removed from all linked Sections in *later* terms.
+Students that are added or removed from a Section are added or removed from all linked Sections in *later* terms.
 That is, if a student is dropped from the fall semester of this Section, they are also dropped from the spring semester Section.
 If a student is added in the spring semester, they are not also added in the fall.
+You can disassociate the Sections by clicking **Unlink**.

 Scheduling the Section into a Timetable
 ---------------------------------------